darshan228/darshan228/README.md

 - 🌱 I’m currently learning **MAUI and MERN Stack.**

-- 💬 Ask me about **Mobile Apps Development, Java Programming and web development.**
+- 💬 Ask me about **Mobile Apps Development, Java Programming and Web Development.**

 - 📫 How to reach me **darshanrathod228@gmail.com**